- Politics and Social Issues

 Neither the original study nor Malcom's article attacks the elephant in the room, "Why would patriotism be more Republican than Democrat?"
 I grew up in a "blue" state with one parent who voted Republican and another who voted Democrat.
 Electric cars, nuclear energy and saving the forests are issues dear to my heart.
 So is helping the poor in America and abroad.
 I've adopted two children from China and seen first hand the problems of overpopulation, but I also want to stop abortions in this country and open people up to the possibility of adoption.
 I'm liberal economically but conservative socially.

-I usually vote Republican, but I think Barack Obama is a good man who really wants to do the right thing.
+I usually vote Republican, but I think Barack Obama is a good man who really wanted to do the right thing.
 I liked President Bush because he did not take himself too seriously and I think he also wanted to do the right thing.
 However, I'm not sure either of them has made good decisions on the economy, the wars, or our national deficit.
+Donald Trump and Hillary Clinton?
+That is another can of worms altogether.

 I had to think back.
 Did I attend 4th of July celebrations as a kid?
 Mostly, I didn't.
 We did have fireworks, but because of the fire hazard in the California county where I grew up, we spent most of the celebration wondering how many fire trucks would be required to put out the fires.